How to Create a Custom CRM (Customer Relationship Management)

 So it’s true, there are a lot of customer relationship management plugins available for WordPress and WooCommerce, in fact, you could even argue that WordPress has it’s own inbuilt solution; the Users section.
 And by no means am I suggesting that what’s available on the market right now is rubbish and should be avoided, not at all.
 This article is aimed more towards the few that need to capture and retain specific information and details on their customers or clients, such as the case for a website that we recently built and is featured on our portfolio page, The Osteo Clinic.

+If you’re looking for a reasonable and free CRM or ERP system that integrates directly into your WordPress website, and that you can run through WordPress, then take a look at these options.
 1. WP ERP: a powerful WordPress plugin with a prebuilt Contact Form 7 integration for lead forms.
 WP ERP comes with 3 modules, one for customer relationship management, another for human resource management and an accounting module.
+2. Ukuu People: a simple but power WordPress CRM plugin that can integrate with a variety of plugins and lead generation tools such as Gravity Forms and MailChimp.

 About the Author